mladenivkovic/coding_templates/README.md

 ### What is this repository for? ###

-This repository contains templates for various coding languages and a bit of other stuff like notes or "runtime configuration files" like .bashrc and .vimrc.
-More will follow.
+This repository contains templates for various coding languages, how-to's and a bit of other stuff like algorithms.

 So far, it contains some templates for: